 Know that when you collect your car, you will need to bring a credit card and ID.
 An imprint of your credit card is taken to cover the cost of any damage that may occur to the car under your care.
 With Reykjavík Cars, unlimited mileage is included in all rentals, as is Collision Damage Waiver insurance (this insurance is mandatory for all car rentals in Iceland).
 There are other insurance packages you can purchase separately if you wish to be more protected.

 Icelandic roads may not be like the roads you are accustomed to driving.
 We have one of the least developed highway systems in Europe.
 Our main highway, Route 1 (the ring road) is only two lanes wide, even one lane in some cases (on certain bridges and through some tunnels).
 So, great care must be taken when navigating around Iceland.
-Adhere to the speed limits and pay attention to road signs.
-You can see a list of all of Iceland’s road signs and what they mean here.
+Adhere to Iceland’s speed limits and pay attention to road signs.

 It’s also important to remember that Iceland has a huge amount of sheep; more than two for every Icelandic person in fact.
 Occasionally, sheep may wander onto the road.
 If you come across some, approach slowly and watch out for any darting individuals.

 Additionally, due to Iceland’s weather, the roads are only open from June to September, and the exact opening dates are decided each year.
-There are also some gravel roads in the Westfjords (the north-west area of Iceland) that it would be a good idea to have a 4x4 for.
+There are also some gravel roads in the Westfjords (the north-west area of Iceland) for which it would be a good idea to get a 4x4 rental.
 For all other roads, a two-wheel-drive vehicle will do just fine, but keep in mind that depending on the time of year, you may need different tires.

 Essentially, all of Iceland’s small population is heavily concentrated along the coast, particularly in the south-west capital region, in which 60% of the population is based.
 So, once you leave the capital, you will pass through small villages and towns, none anywhere near as large as the city you started in.
 That’s one great thing about Iceland; huge amounts of open space, without too many people to create traffic and noise.
 But once you leave the capital, gas stations are few and far between.
 A good rule to follow is to fill up whenever you hit half a tank and there is a gas station nearby.